 IDEA defines the role of the federal government in K-12 special education.
-Congress' failure to fully fund IDEA represents an unfunded mandate on state and local communities that impacts both our most vulnerable children and the ability of ESAs to implement the law.
+The scope and severity of physical, cognitive, and emotional needs that ESAs and LEAs must address for the students they serve under IDEA continue to grow.
+Congress' failure to fully fund IDEA represents an unfunded mandate on state and local communities that impacts our most vulnerable children and the ability of ESAs to implement the law.
 It was designed to level the playing field for a historically disadvantaged population, students with disabilities, to ensure equitable access to high-quality educational opportunities.
-Advocacy around IDEA will relate to both the authorization of the underlying statute and the annual appropriations process.
+Advocacy around IDEA will relate to the authorization of the underlying statute and the annual appropriations process.

 - Strongly urge Congress to meet its commitment to provide 40% of the additional cost associated with educating students with disabilities.
 AESA supports full funding of IDEA in both the short-term (through annual appropriations) and long-term (through stand-alone legislation providing a path to meet the 40% commitment).
-AESA supports a long-term coordinated campaign to fully fund federal IDEA legislation. - Protect Medicaid in schools.
+In addition, AESA supports a long-term coordinated campaign to fully fund federal IDEA legislation. - Protect Medicaid in schools.
 As part of their work in implementing IDEA, ESAs and the schools they serve may provide Medicaid-eligible services and, as such, remain eligible to receive reimbursement.

-- Support clarity to state agencies that federal policy currently allows schools and ESAs to seek and receive Medicaid reimbursement for school-based healthcare services, including mental health services, provided to students without an IEP. - Support legislation and policy relief that will increase the effectiveness and efficiency of Medicaid in schools, both in terms of scope of access to students and paperwork/administrative burden to schools. - Ensure appropriate mental health services in schools are reimbursable under Medicaid.
+Support clarity to state agencies that federal policy currently allows schools and ESAs to seek and receive Medicaid reimbursement for school-based healthcare services, including mental health services, provided to students without an IEP. - Support legislation and policy relief that will increase the effectiveness and efficiency of Medicaid in schools in terms of scope of access to students and paperwork/administrative burden to schools. - Ensure appropriate mental health services in schools are reimbursable under Medicaid.